Every business is the sum of its employees, and human resources – HR for short – is all about managing a happy, efficient and effective staff.

 London’s own bob is a bespoke HR system for small to medium-sized businesses.
 Its biggest selling point is its use of automation and its ability to generate actionable insights on staff.

 bob’s interface is one of the most human we’ve come across.
-Its company dashboard shows at a glance with photos which employees are out of office and why; brightly-coloured insights show what percentages of staff enjoy rock music, eat meat and play football.
+Its company dashboard shows at a glance with photos of which employees are out of office and why; brightly-coloured insights show what percentages of staff enjoy rock music, eat meat and play football.
 A partnership with Perkbox offers staff benefits including discounted cinema, retail and travel.

 As bob is a bespoke platform, pricing depends upon your business’s specific needs; your first 14 days are free.